Tails86/ansi-string/README.md

     - Each given value within the parenthesis is treated as hexadecimal if the value starts with "0x", otherwise it is treated as a decimal value
 - A string containing known ANSI directives (ex: `"01;31"` for BOLD and FG_RED)
+    - Only non-negative integers are valid; all other values will cause a ValueError exception
-    - This string will be parsed, and all invalid values, including RESET (0), will be thrown out
+    - This string will be parsed to determine if optimizable (see is_optimizable())
+    - To subsequently force invalid/redundant values to be thrown out, call simplify()
-- Integer values which will be parsed in a similar way to strings
+- Integer values which will be parsed in a similar way to above string ANSI directives

-A setting may also be any of the following, but these are not advised because they will be used verbatim, and optimization of codes on string output will not occur.
+A setting may also be any of the following.
+These are not advised because they will be used verbatim, no exceptions will be thrown, and optimization of codes on string output will not occur.
 - An AnsiSetting object
 - A string which starts with the character `"["` plus ANSI directives (ex: `"[38;5;214"`)